dickinsonlab/DIMPLE-code/README.md

 Oaxacan Green Root 1 data can be accessed in OG1 and OG1-workspace-2.mat Oaxacan Green Root 2 data can be accessed in OG5 and OG5-workspace.mat Oaxacan Green Root 3 data can be accessed in OG2-P11-0

+batchcdfread function developed by Yifan Meng in Dr. Richard N. Zare's lab at Stanford University